Design. Fashion. Crafts.

 Video Art Exhibition

-As part of Circular Cultures we are presenting the Earth Chronicles exhibition, a series of videos from PCAI’s collection, curated by Kika Kyriakakou, Artistic Director, PCAI Residency.
+As part of Circular Cultures we are presenting the Earth Chronicles exhibition, a series of videos from the Polyeco Contemporary Art Initiative (PCAI) collection, curated by Kika Kyriakakou, Artistic Director, PCAI Residency.

 About Circular Cultures